sacherjj/CasperLabs/client/python/src/README.md

 $ ./casper_client.py deploy --from 00000000000000000000 --gas-limit 100000000 --gas-price 1 --session session.wasm --payment payment.wasm
 Success!
 ```

+CLI indicates successful execution of a request by returning `0`.
+In case of an error the tool will return a positive error code.
+This can useful in shell scripting.

 See also [Usage of the CasperLabs system](https://github.com/CasperLabs/CasperLabs/blob/dev/USAGE.md).